Joey Gallo Player Props: Twins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 19th in the league.
+- The Padres pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 12th-ranked team ERA across all league pitching staffs (4.06).
+- The Padres have a 3.99 team ERA that ranks 12th among all league pitching staffs.

-- Padres pitchers combine to rank 15th in baseball in home runs allowed (43 total, 1.2 per game).
+- Padres pitchers combine to give up 44 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- Lugo gets the start for the Padres, his seventh of the season.
-He is 3-2 with a 3.21 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Darvish gets the start for the Padres, his seventh of the season.
+He is 2-2 with a 3.19 ERA and 40 strikeouts in 36 2/3 innings pitched.

-- The right-hander's last appearance was on Wednesday, May 3 against the Cincinnati Reds, when he went six innings, surrendering one earned run while allowing seven hits.
+- His last time out came on Saturday against the Los Angeles Dodgers, when the righty threw 6 2/3 innings, surrendering one earned run while allowing four hits.

-- The 33-year-old has put up an ERA of 3.21, with 8.3 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .278 batting average against him.
+- In six games this season, the 36-year-old has a 3.19 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.